 - ¾ cup granulated sugar 150g

 - Cut the butter into ½" cubes and place in the freezer.
 In a bowl, add the water and some ice cubes and set aside.
 Using a food processor, add the flour and salt to the bowl and pulse once to combile.
-Add the chilled butter evenly around the flour.
+Add the chilled butter evenly around the flour.3¼ cups all-purpose flour, 1 cup + 6 tablespoons unsalted butter, 1 teaspoon kosher salt

 - Pulse the mixture until the butter reaches pea-sized pieces and looks crumbly.
-Add in the ⅔ cup ice cold water (not adding the ice cubes), and pulse again until the dough starts to form a ball (you want to still see butter chunks).
-If you don't have a stand mixer, use a pastry cutter or two sharp knives to cut the butter into the flour, then add the water and continue cutting until it comes together.
+Add in the ⅔ cup ice cold water (not adding the ice cubes), and pulse again until the dough starts to form crumbles.⅔ cup ice water

-- Remove the dough, separate into two even pieces (weighing recommended), then flatten into one-inch discs and wrap each piece of dough in plastic wrap.
+- Remove the dough, separate into two even pieces, then flatten into one-inch discs and wrap each piece of dough in plastic wrap.
 Place in the fridge for 1-2 hours to hydrate.
 Only one disc of dough is needed for the pie - freeze the other in a ziptop bag for 3-4 months.

-- Once properly chilled, remove one disc of dough from the fridge and wait about 15 minutes for the dough to slightly come to temperature.
-This will help you roll out your dough without it cracking.
-Lightly flour a rolling pin and work surface, then roll out the dough until it’s about ⅛ inch thick and is at least 2 inches wider than your pie dish.
-Continue to lightly flour your surface and pin if the dough begins to stick.
+- Remove one disc of dough from the fridge and wait about 15 minutes for the dough to slightly come to temperature.
+Lightly flour a rolling pin and work surface, then roll out the dough until it’s about ⅛ inch thick and is at least 2 inches wider than the pie dish.
+Continue to lightly flour the surface and pin if the dough begins to stick.

-- Carefully transfer your dough to your pie dish, pressing it into place on the bottom and sides and trim and crimp the edges any way you’d like.
+- Carefully transfer the dough to your pie dish, pressing it into place on the bottom and sides and trim and crimp the edges any way you’d like.
 Place into the freezer for 15 minutes.
-At this point, preheat your oven to 375℉/190℃.
+Preheat the oven to 375℉/190℃.

-- Remove from the freezer and dock the bottom of the dough all over with a fork.
+- Dock the bottom of the dough all over with a fork.
 Line the pie with parchment paper or aluminum foil and completely fill with pie weights (or dried beans or rice, but do not use to eat afterwards).
 The weights should come the whole way to the top of the pie crust.
-Gently press down and into the sides so the weight is fully distributed.

 - Bake the crust for 20 minutes, then remove the pie weights and parchment and bake for another 10-15 minutes.
 Remove the pie from the oven and place on a wire rack to cool completely.